 Real talk—the remote team you choose could make or break your business, so do not rush the selection process.
 You could have your hands on the next big idea, but if you hire a software development team who can’t think strategically, understand your vision, and/or future-proof your digital products?
 You’re starting behind the eight ball.

-The good news is that countless organizations have found success hiring remote development teams around the world.
-Here at Net Solutions, we’ve worked with major brands like Nike, Unilever, Yahoo, and the Harvard Business Review, along with countless startups that have gone on to do great things.
+The good news is that countless organizations have successfully hired remote development teams worldwide.
+Here at Net Solutions, we’ve worked with major brands like Nike, Unilever, Yahoo, and the Harvard Business Review, along with countless startups that have done great things.

 What is a dedicated software team?

 A dedicated software team is an outsourced team that typically works full-time on a specific project.
-The relationship might wrap up after launch, or it may continue for years with the dedicated team performing maintenance and improving the product based on customer feedback.
+The relationship might wrap up after launch or continue for years with the dedicated team performing maintenance and improving the product based on customer feedback.

 What does a remote software team do?

-Dedicated software teams may include Business Analysts, Designers, and UX professionals who work alongside the front-end and backend Software Engineers.
+Dedicated software teams may include Business Analysts, Designers, and UX professionals who work alongside front-end and back-end Software Engineers.
 As a client, you will typically interact with the Project Manager who oversees everything, providing regular updates, incorporating your feedback, and keeping your vision on track.

-Of course, the exact software development team structure you employ will depend on the project’s needs, since modern software development team structures vary from one organization to the next.
+Of course, your exact software development team structure will depend on the project’s needs since modern software development team structures vary from organization to organization.